 A lot of people have heard of tennis elbow, but many people do not know what it is.
 Tennis elbow might have a funny name, but it is not a funny condition.
 Tennis elbow, or lateral epicondylitis, is when the tendons and muscles in your elbow become weakened and inflamed.
 It often leads to minor tears in the tendons as well.
 This is often caused by repetitive motions of the arm and wrist leading to overuse.

 It might be called tennis elbow, but anyone can get it.
 Many tennis players or golfers have such repetitive motions that it can overwork the tendons if using improper stroke technique, but construction workers, painters, plumbers, and anyone else who has a lot of repetitive arm movements are known to have a higher chance of getting tennis elbow.
-This is most common in middle aged adult, but anyone can get it if they are involved in the activities that may cause overuse.
+This is most common in middle-aged adults, but anyone can get it if they are involved in activities that may cause overuse.

 The pain is often in the elbow area, hence the name, and it forms a bump on the outside of your elbow.
 Depending on the severity, the pain will often spread down the arm too.
 With this pain it makes it hard to grip everyday objects like cups or doorknobs.
 For many the symptoms worsen the more they use their forearms.

 Miller Orthopedic Specialists offers a *FREE sports injury clinic at both locations.
-Council Bluffs has a walk-in clinic from 10-11am every weekday, and the Omaha office has a free sports injury clinic by appointment weekdays.
+Council Bluffs has a walk-in clinic from 10-11 a.m. every weekday, and the Omaha office has a free sports injury clinic by appointment weekdays.
 We offer same and next day appointments for sports injuries.
 Call 402-991-9958 for an appointment.
 Closed on holidays.
-Initial consultation is free, but charges may occur for x-rays, supplies or follow-up visits.
+The initial consultation is free, but charges may occur for x-rays, supplies or follow-up visits.
 Come into our Council Bluffs office for the walk-in clinic and ask our front desk about your free T-shirt!

-We have 3 fellowship trained, Board Certified, Sports Medicine Specialists, Dr. Larose, Dr. Atteberry, and Dr. Huston.
+Miller Orthopedic has fellowship-trained, Board Certified, Sports Medicine Specialists, Dr. Larose, Dr. Atteberry, and Dr. Huston.
 They can treat patients of all ages, from children to the weekend warrior.
 Dr. Huston is certified in pediatric sports medicine as well.
-Miller Orthopedic Specialists are proud to be the team physicians for the Iowa Western Reivers, UNO Mavericks, and College of Saint Mary Flames.
+Miller Orthopedic is proud to be the team physicians for the Iowa Western Reivers, UNO Mavericks, and College of Saint Mary Flames.